Siege of Port Arthur: Destruction of the Russian Pacific fleet

+Wrecked ships of the Russian Pacific Fleet; from left to right: Peresvet, Poltava, Retvizan, Pobeda, and Pallada.

 With a spotter on a phone line at the vantage point on 203 Meter Hill overlooking Port Arthur harbor, Nogi could now bombard the Russian fleet with heavy 11 in howitzers with 500 lb armor-piercing shells.
 He started systematically sinking the Russian ships within range.

-On December 5, 1904, the battleship Poltava was sunk, followed by the battleship Retvizan on December 7, 1904, and the battleships Pobeda and Peresvet and the cruisers Pallada and Bayan on December 9, 1904.
-The battleship Sevastopol, although hit 5 times by the howitzer shells, managed to move out of range of the guns.
-Stung by the Russian Pacific Fleet having been sunk by the army and not by the Imperial Japanese Navy, and with a direct order from Tokyo that the Sevastopol was not to be allowed to escape, Admiral Togo sent in wave after wave of destroyers in six separate attacks on the sole remaining Russian battleship.
-After 3 weeks, the Sevastopol was still afloat, having survived 124 torpedoes fired at her while sinking two Japanese destroyers and damaging six other vessels.
+On December 5, 1904, the battleship Poltava was sunk, followed by the battleship Retvizan two days later, and the battleships Pobeda and Peresvet and the cruisers Pallada and Bayan on December 9.
+The battleship Sevastopol, although hit five times by the howitzer shells, managed to move out of range of the guns.
+Stung by the Russian Pacific Fleet having been sunk by the army and not by the Imperial Japanese Navy, and with a direct order from Tokyo that Sevastopol was not to be allowed to escape, Admiral Togo sent in wave after wave of destroyers in six separate attacks on the sole remaining Russian battleship.
+After 3 weeks, Sevastopol was still afloat, having survived 124 torpedoes fired at her while sinking two Japanese destroyers and damaging six other vessels.
 The Japanese had meanwhile lost the cruiser Takasago to a mine outside the harbor.

-On the night of January 2, 1905, after Port Arthur surrendered, Captain Nikolai Essen of the Sevastopol had the crippled battleship scuttled in 30 fathom of water by opening the sea cocks on one side, so that the ship would sink on its side and could not be raised and salvaged by the Japanese.
+On the night of January 2, 1905, after Port Arthur surrendered, Captain Nikolai Essen of Sevastopol had the crippled battleship scuttled in 30 fathom of water by opening the sea cocks on one side, so that the ship would sink on its side and could not be raised and salvaged by the Japanese.
 The other six ships were eventually raised and recommissioned into the Imperial Japanese Navy.